bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Taking a more direct route, I reached the col in a short time and waited.
 Eventually Dinah and Caroline caught up to me.
 Phil was still far behind when I started up Mount Murray.
 When Phil reached Dinah at the col he asked her about the cairn he discovered: he had inadvertently bagged Cegnfs!

 We made good time on the return trip.
 From the col we followed a goat track that hugged the lower slopes of Cegnfs.
 The track dropped down to the top of cliff bands.
 Soon after the track ended, we found a break in the cliffs.
-Dropping through it, we continue around the base of Cegnfs to just before the drainage that we scrambled up that morning.
+Dropping through it, we continued around the base of Cegnfs to just before the drainage that we scrambled up that morning.
 Rather than try to descend to the drainage, we headed down an open slope into the forest.
-We came across an animal trail that led us all the way down to the drainage and we retraced our steps to the French Creek Trail.
+We came across an animal trail that led down to the drainage, and we retraced our steps to the French Creek Trail.

 Mount Murray goes down as one of the most miserable scree slogs in the book.
-Dinah and Caroline remarked that they didn't begin to enjoy the trip until they arrived on the summit.
+Dinah and Caroline remarked that they didn't begin to enjoy the trip until they reached the summit.

 MOVIE